 Once strong plans are created, organizations can begin implementing them.
 The timetable may vary.
 Some actions may need to happen immediately, some closer to a planned departure, and some after the current ED leaves.
 For example, spreading out leadership tasks among more staff could happen now, and prepare everyone for an eventual departure.
 At the same time, these changes should help the current ED reduce their workload, making it easier for them to stay longer at the organization.
 It also helps the current ED know what they should focus on over the next few years.
 Other immediate steps might include recruiting stronger board members and improving fundraising practices.

-A comprehensive discussion of what the organization needs in the new ED and what the board will expect of the new person in their first 3-6 months is a conversation that may be better closer to the actual departure.
+A comprehensive discussion of what the organization needs in the new ED and what the board will expect of the new person in their first 3-6 months should happen closer to the actual departure.
 Much could change before that time, and the board may not be ready to articulate those needs yet.

 I recommend Tom Adams’ book, The Nonprofit Leadership Transition and Development Guide as a great introduction to the subject.
 Community Action’s guide to succession planning also covers the subject well.

 Please reach out if you’d like to chat about your own succession planning.
-I have many resources to share.
+I have many resources to share and have helped organizations create and execute their transition plans.
+I’m at email@example.com or book a time with me on this page.